emmanuel-akpandara/AI-Powered-Resume-Analyzer/README.md

 #  Resume Analyzer

-AI-powered platform for intelligent job matching based on resume content, skill embeddings, and semantic relevance.
-This project streamlines the job discovery process by comparing user-uploaded resumes against a dynamic job vector database — surfacing the most relevant roles instantly.
+This is an AI-powered platform for intelligent job matching based on resume content, skill embeddings, and semantic relevance.
+This project streamlines the job discovery process by comparing user-uploaded resumes against a dynamic job vector database, showing the most relevant roles instantly.

 Watch the demo <a href="https://youtu.be/yXvKTODEMew"> HERE </a>